hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 must be created (*Please refer to section* **5.6** *Split payment method*).

-### HiPay Fullservice other payment methods
+### HiPay Enterprise other payment methods

-If you want to offer on your website other payment methods than credit-cards or debit-cards you can choose them directly on the payment methods list, they will be showed as “*HiPay Fullservice {payment method}*”, for exemple: *HiPay Fullservice Sofort, HiPay Fullservice Sisal, etc.*
+If you want to offer on your website other payment methods than credit-cards or debit-cards you can choose them directly on the payment methods list, they will be showed as “*HiPay Enterprise {payment method}*”, for exemple: *HiPay Enterprise Sofort, HiPay Enterprise Sisal, etc.*

 ### Configuration parameters